Whole-body End-Effector Pose Tracking: RELATED WORK

 \subsection{Learning-based whole-body control}

-More recently, RL has shown to be a powerful alternative to model-based approaches for legged robots, providing robust control policies for locomotion on unstructured terrains~\cite{Lee_2020, margolis2022walktheseways} and whole-body manipulation \cite{fu2022deepwholebodycontrollearning, arm2024pedipulateenablingmanipulationskills,jeon2023learningwholebodymanipulationquadrupedal}.
-In the context of task-space tracking of a legged mobile manipulator's arm, existing works formulate the tracking problem in different ways, using different representations for the end-effector commands.
+More recently, RL has shown to be a powerful alternative to model-based approaches for legged robots, providing robust control policies for locomotion on unstructured terrains~\cite{lee2020learning, margolis2022walktheseways} and whole-body manipulation \cite{fu2022deepwholebodycontrollearning, arm2024pedipulateenablingmanipulationskills,jeon2023learningwholebodymanipulationquadrupedal}.
+In the context of task-space tracking of a legged mobile manipulator's arm, existing works formulate the tracking problem using different rewards and representations for the end-effector commands.

 Ma~\etal~\cite{ma2022combining} propose a hybrid approach that employs an MPC planner for the arm and RL policy for locomotion.
 The MPC planner outputs arm joint position and base velocity commands.
 Piu~\etal~\cite{roboduet} follow a similar approach but train an RL policy for the arm to replace the MPC planner.
 The RL policy receives the end-effector pose command as a 3D position and Euler angles.
 Liu~\etal~\cite{liu2024visual} leverage a hierarchical approach to train a high-level policy that provides commands for an RL policy for the base and inverse kinematics controller for the arm.
 However, fixing a locomotion policy for the base limits the participation of the legged base in enhancing the workspace of the arm.